KC-7/ai-art-site/README.md

 ### JSHint Testing

-The JS testing was carried out using JSHint.
+The JS testing was carried out using JSHint and is free of errors.

 <details>
         <summary>Click here to view the results</summary>